Glenrothes: List of primary schools

+Secondary schools

-There are three secondary schools in Glenrothes, the earliest of which is Auchmuty High School, opened in 1957.
-Secondary Schools were to be provided on the basis of one school for every 4,000 houses.
-Glenwood High School was built in 1962 to serve the western precincts.
+Secondary Schools were originally to be provided on the basis of one school for every 4,000 houses.
+Three secondary schools were constructed in Glenrothes, the earliest Auchmuty High School opened in 1957 serving the eastern area of the new town.
+Glenwood High School was the second secondary to be built in 1962 serving the newer western precincts as the town expanded during that period.
 Prior to 1966 older pupils had to attend schools in neighbouring towns to continue "Higher" examinations as Auchmuty and Glenwood only provided for pupils at junior secondary level.
 Glenrothes High School was built in 1966 to accommodate pupils at a higher level.
-However changes in the education system nationally meant that both Auchmuty and Glenwood were raised to full high school status in the 1970s.
+However, changes in the education system nationally meant that both Auchmuty and Glenwood were extended and raised to full high school status in the 1970s.
 Auchmuty High School serves the east and southern parts of Glenrothes as well as the villages of Markinch, Coaltown of Balgonie and Thornton.
 As part of the £126 million Building Fife's Future Project a replacement for Auchmuty was completed and opened to pupils in 2013.
 Glenrothes High School serves the central and northern areas in the town.
 Glenwood High School serves the western parts of Glenrothes and the villages of Leslie and Kinglassie.
 Catholic pupils in Glenrothes attend St Andrew's High School in neighbouring Kirkcaldy.

+Further education

 Further education in the town is provided at Fife College.
 Construction of a Glenrothes college campus began in the early 1970s, originally specialising in paper manufacturing, mechanical engineering and electrical engineering courses.
 A second institute known as FIPRE (Fife Institute of Physical and Recreational Education) was built adjacent catering for sport and physical education as well as providing a sports centre for the town.
 The Glenrothes campus of the college is located at Stenton Road in Viewfield.
 This was significantly extended in 2010 with the development of the "Future Skills Centre".
 It includes departments in engineering, construction, renewables and science to cater for emerging industries specialising in renewable energy and low carbon technologies as well as provide training for major engineering projects.